How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the bridesmaids from Tylor & Jamie’s beautiful wedding.
 V4. 📍Killyhevlin Hotel, Enniskillen

-Bonus Story – Groomsmen
+Bonus Wedding Story – Groomsmen

 Same as before, I almost always try to get the groomsmen with the groom on his own.
 Again, these aren’t popular for the album but they are always well liked.